vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 The test now checks not only that the `username` and `password` fields exist and are strings, but also that they meet the criteria defined in our data model.

-For even more granular validation, we can refine the schema by [substituting](https://d42.vedro.io/docs/features/substitution) our generated values.
+For even more granular validation, we can refine the schema by <Link to="https://d42.vedro.io/docs/features/substitution">substituting</Link> our generated values.
 This allows us to validate not just the type, but also the specific values of the fields:

 ```python
 NewUserSchema % {